0xPolygonID/tutorials/mkdocs/docs/wallet/credential-wallet/APIs/fetch-and-save-claims.md

 ```

 The `fetchAndSaveClaims()` function uses a list of `Credential Request Entities`as the input parameter.
-A `Credential Request Entity` is composed of the identifier string (generated using `createIdentity()` function), the circuit data and other related data).
+A `Credential Request Entity` is composed of the identifier string (generated using `createIdentity()` function), the circuit data, and other related data).
 The function returns a list of `Claim Entities`.

 ## Wallet-Issuer Interaction for Fetching Claims